HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

-A [`window.postMessage`]-based messaging approach allows flexible, standards-based integration that works across windows, frames and domains, and should be readily supportable in browser controls for any HTML5-capable browser-based EHR.
+A [`window.postMessage`]-based messaging approach allows flexible, standards-based integration that works across windows, frames and domains, and should be readily supportable in browser controls for any EHR capable of embedding a web application.

 #### Request Parameters
 For the purposes of SMART Web Messaging, a [`window.postMessage`] call from an app to an EHR client SHALL contain a JSON message object with the following properties: